Fairchild Air Force Base

 If you are heading east on I-90 driving toward Spokane take exit 277B onto Highway 2 heading west.
 This exit is before you actually go into Spokane.
 Continue on Highway 2 through Airway Heights and Fairchild is approximately 3 miles from Airway Heights on the left hand side of the road.

 If you are arriving by the bus/train station, head west on I-90, then take Exit 277 onto Hwy 2.
 Travel west towards Airway Heights.
 Fairchild AFB is located 3 miles past Airway Heights.

 If you are taking the Spokane International Airport (GEG), take West Airport Dr. towards Hwy 2.
 Travel west towards Airway Heights.
 Fairchild AFB is located 3 miles past Airway Heights.

 Personnel arriving by car in the winter months should ensure their vehicle is winterized, emergency items are on hand, and that drivers are familiar with safe winter driving.

-ages 15 and under, 10:00 p.m. – 5:30 a.m.; ages 16 – high school graduation, 11:00 p.m. – 5:30 a.m. (exceptions may be made for chaperoned events or for work related reasons).
+There is no curfew in Spokane, but the curfew on the base are as follows: ages 15 and under, 10:00 p.m. – 5:30 a.m.; ages 16 – high school graduation, 11:00 p.m. – 5:30 a.m. (exceptions may be made for chaperoned events or for work related reasons).